-Now I do not believe that any child of God can escape going through any of these experiences.
-They come normally and naturally into our lives.
-Therefore it will be profitable for you and me to follow the children of Israel for just a little way into the wilderness.
-I think we shall learn something by so doing.
+I don't believe any child of God can escape going through these experiences-they're normal and natural to the Christian life.
+Therefore it's helpful for you and me to follow the children of Israel for just a little way into the wilderness so we can learn something valuable from their experience.

-When they crossed the Red Sea, they crossed as a redeemed people.
-I would emphasize that, because something we need to understand is that God had redeemed them by blood and by power out of the land of Egypt.
-And when they had crossed over the Red Sea and come safely to the other side, they sang the song of Moses.
-Up to that point they murmured and complained-they actually wanted to go back into Egypt, back to the brickyards.
-But then God marvelously and miraculously opened the Red Sea-due to the faith of Moses-and they crossed over.
+When the children of Israel crossed the Red Sea, they crossed as a redeemed people.
+God had redeemed them by blood and by power out of the land of Egypt.
+And when they crossed over the Red Sea and came safely to the other side, they sang the song of Moses.
+Up to that point they murmured and complained-they actually wanted to go back to slavery, back to the brickyards of Egypt.
+But then God marvelously and miraculously opened the Red Sea-thanks to Moses' faith-and they crossed over.
+Then these people believed, entered the wilderness by faith, and could sing the song of Moses.

-Then these people believed, they entered the wilderness by faith, and they could sing the song of Moses.
-Let me lift out only a couple of verses to show that they were a redeemed people and understood this fact.
+Look at just a couple of verses that show they were a redeemed people and understood this fact:

-The LORD is my strength and song, and he is become my salvation; he is my God, and I will prepare him an habitation; my father's God, and I will exalt him.
-(Exodus 15:2)
+The Lord is my strength and song, and He has become my salvation; He is my God, and I will praise Him; my father's God, and I will exalt Him. -Fxodus 15:2